Last night was Cookie’s birthday and we were determined to celebrate it with a (mostly) girls’ night out.

 – dancing and drinking

-– this bar played that fucking song “God Bless the USA,” what kind of club music is that?
+– this bar played that song “God Bless the USA,” what kind of club music is that?

-– Tracy Morgan lookalike grinding on our asses
+– Tracy Morgan lookalike grinding on us

 – weird bodybuilder-looking dude pestering us with weirdness